piyush-priyadarshi-dev/mini-dns-api/README.md

 A production-ready Mini DNS API service that mimics realistic DNS behavior using TypeScript, Next.js, and PostgreSQL.

-It supports key DNS record types, enforces real-world constraints (like CNAME vs A rules), and includes a senior-level asynchronous logging mechanism.
+It supports key DNS record types, enforces real-world constraints (like CNAME vs A rules), and includes a high-level asynchronous logging mechanism.

 ---